shutterstock/rickshaw/CONTRIBUTING.md

+# Contribute to Rickshaw

+Thanks for contributing!

+## Issues

+We're currently overhauling how we do issues.
+Before we have a template in place and relevant labels, it would be great if you made your issue concise, clear, and to the point.
+If you have labels that you would suggest we add, please add this line with suggested labels at the bottom of the issue:

+`Suggested labels: example, another-example-label`

 ## Pull requests are always welcome!

 Please follow a few guidelines: